 Similar to other Nikon 35mm and 50mm lenses, the Nikon 40mm f/2.8G is not weather sealed.
 Nikon lenses without gold rings are not designed to withstand tough weather as professional lenses.
 That’s why Nikon does not specifically mention weather sealing in their marketing materials on cheaper prime lenses.
 If you take a good care of the lens, you should have no problems with using it in various weather conditions.

-As I reveal in my sharpness tests in the subsequent pages of this review, the performance of the Nikon 40mm f/2.8G DX is excellent throughout the aperture range.
-You can see many examples of lens sharpness taken in a controlled environment in the next page, along with comparisons against other lenses.
+As I reveal further down in this review, the performance of the Nikon 40mm f/2.8G DX is excellent throughout the aperture range.
+You can see many examples of lens sharpness taken in a controlled environment, along with comparisons against other lenses.

 Bokeh is a very important characteristic of portrait and macro lenses.
 While testing the Nikon 40mm f/2.8G lens, I paid close attention to its bokeh characteristics and took a number of shots at maximum and smaller apertures.
 As you can see from some of sample images in this review and the two sample shots below, the Nikon 40mm f/2.8G DX renders pretty good-looking bokeh in general.
 Background highlights are very smooth at large and smaller apertures, although some visible outlines could be present around very bright highlights.
 I would say for a macro lens of this class, there is not much to complain about its bokeh.